VicVEVO/Cosmo-RSD/readme.md

 # About this project
 ## Introduction
-On sub-horizon scales, in the linear regime, and assuming that dark energy does not cluster, the evolution equation for the growth function is given by
+On sub-horizon scales, in the linear regime, and assuming that dark energy does not cluster, the evolution equation for the growth function is given by:

 $$
 \frac{d f(a)}{d \ln a} + f^2 + \left( 2 + \frac{1}{2} \frac{d \ln H(a)^2}{d \ln a} \right) f - \frac{3}{2} \Omega_m(a) = 0